agusev/mastermind/README.md

 # Design Process
 <ol>

 <li>I started to develop this application with designing the game logic.
-This allowed me to understand the game core logic and define required entities.</li><br>
+This allowed me to understand the game core logic and define required entities.
+This took me 3 days before I started the implementation</li><br>

 <img width="620" alt="logic" src="https://user-images.githubusercontent.com/47907411/210621068-633edcd3-62bf-4af0-946e-f493aca4dd1d.png">

 <li>Then I drew layouts for every page.
 This helped me define what objects I will need to return to the client side.</li><br>